 Don’t fool yourself into thinking that you’re going to get back whatever money you loan this person.
 He or she has already demonstrated financial irresponsibility and it would be silly to expect that somehow this person is going to magically get it together.
 Personal debt collection is ugly – especially if it’s your brother-in-law you’re trying to collect from.

 If you do provide support, remember that this personal loan is a one-way gift.
 It’s money you’re NOT going to see again.
-Regardless of the promises you’ll get (and you will get plenty) don’t kid yourself.
-This money isn’t coming back to you.
+Regardless of the promises, you’ll get (and you will get plenty) don’t kid yourself.
+This money isn’t coming back to you, so don’t count it in your future budget.
 The obvious conclusion is to only give money that you can live without ever seeing again.

 Time to cancel dinner.